Dimensions

 When it comes to shipping containers, there are several different sizes and types available, with varying dimensions.

 Each type of container is designed to meet different needs, and it's important to choose the right size and type for your particular purpose or shipment.
 Below is a comprehensive overview of the various shipping container sizes, dimensions, and weights that are available for standard and high cube containers.
-If you require further information on our specialised containers, please visit the product page or ask the sales team for more details.
+If you require further information on our specialised shipping containers here at Cleveland Containers, please visit the product page or ask the sales team for more details.

 What Are Standard Shipping Container Dimensions?